zedttxj/Image-Processing-Tool-with-Matlab/optional/README.md

 ### `EXTRA.DILATIONSET` Function and its Comparison to `EXTRA.DILATION`

 The function `EXTRA.DILATIONSET` operates in a way that is conceptually similar to the function `EXTRA.DILATION`.
-Both of these functions can be considered **homomorphic**, meaning they perform a similar dilation operation, but on different data structures.
+Both of these functions can be considered **homomorphic** (set that has negative coordinates can't be converted into matrix), meaning they perform a similar dilation operation, but on different data structures.
 The same concept applies to the relationship between `dilationSet` and the **standard dilation on matrices**.

 - **Important Note**: Unlike `EXTRA.DILATION`, which is designed to handle dilation on matrices of various dimensions, **`EXTRA.DILATIONSET`** is specifically optimized for working with 2D logical matrices in the **set form** (where elements are either `0` or `1` in matrix form are converted into set of coordinates).